 22. Keep some degree of regular work hours

 One of the major benefits of remote work is flexible working hours.
 If a team member has a dentist appointment during the day, they can go to the appointment and make up the time in the evening or on the weekend.
-However if working hours get too erratic, productivity can suffer along with work-life balance.
+However if working hours get too erratic, it might disrupt your staff’s regular rest periods and productivity can suffer along with work-life balance.
 Another benefit of regular work hours is that it allows for planned cross-over time, covered on the next point…

 23. Make sure you have adequate cross-over time within each team